BrowserSync/browser-sync/README.md

 can provide a custom rule for the snippet using [snippetOptions](http://www.browsersync.io/docs/options/#option-snippetOptions)

 ## Upgrading from 1.x to 2.x ?
-Providing you havn't accessed any internal properties, everything will just work as there are no breaking changes to the public API.
+Providing you haven't accessed any internal properties, everything will just work as there are no breaking changes to the public API.
 Internally however, we now use an immutable data structure for storing/retrieving options.
 So whereas before you could access urls like this...